-- BLK FORM for graphic display (needed only for test graphics) - Tool call - Direction of spindle rotation (M functions M3/M4) - Cycle definition (CYCL DEF).
+- BLK FORM for graphic display (needed only for test graphics) - Call the tool - Direction of spindle rotation (M functions M3/M4) - Cvcle definition (CYCL DEF).

 For some cycles, additional prerequisites must be observed.
 They are described with the individual cycle.